SenorBlanco/WebGPU-Compatibility/proposal.md

 ```

-When calling `GPU.RequestAdapter()`, passing `compatibilityMode = true` in the `GPURequestAdapterOptions` will indicate to the User Agent to select the Compatibilty subset of WebGPU.
-Any Devices created from the resulting Adapter will support only Compatibility mode.
+When calling `GPU.RequestAdapter()`, passing `compatibilityMode = true` in the `GPURequestAdapterOptions` will indicate to the User Agent to select the Compatibility subset of WebGPU.
+Any Devices created from the resulting Adapter on supporting UAs will support only Compatibility mode.
 Calls to APIs unsupported by Compatibility mode will result in validation errors.

-Note that a User Agent may return a `compatibilityMode = true` Adapter which is backed by a fully WebGPU-capable hardware adapter, such as D3D12, Metal or Vulkan, so long as it validates all subsequent API calls made on the Adapter and the objects it vends against the Compatiblity subset.
+Note that a supporting User Agent may return a `compatibilityMode = true` Adapter which is backed by a fully WebGPU-capable hardware adapter, such as D3D12, Metal or Vulkan, so long as it validates all subsequent API calls made on the Adapter and the objects it vends against the Compatibility subset.

 ```
 interface GPUAdapter {